partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Oh... well, what should we do...

-Earb: It might be best if you take Momo Unit 01.
+Muku: It might be best if you take Momo Unit 01.

-Earb: Momo Unit 01 can fly through the air!
+Muku: Momo Unit 01 can fly through the air!

 Momo: Momo Unit 01?